-You have selected a link to a site written and published by persons not affiliated with Aegerion.
-The views expressed in the site are those of the author(s) and do not reflect the views of Aegerion.
+You have selected a link to a site written and published by persons not affiliated with Amryt Pharma PLC.
+The views expressed in the site are those of the author(s) and do not reflect the views of Amryt.
 Additionally, the information contained in these articles may not be current.
-Aegerion disavows any obligation to correct or to update the information contained in this site.
-You are leaving the Aegerion Pharmaceuticals, Inc. website.
+Amryt disavows any obligation to correct or to update the information contained in this site.
+You are leaving the Amryt Pharma PLC. website.

 Do you wish to continue?